theJYC/cv_tailor/README.md

 Firstly, we will allow for users to directly input new skills and professions to our Firebase, in order to crowdsource a greater diversity of professions and  scale up the code in a way that we open the skills and professions sections for users to update and we can use simple data analysis to categorize these in Firebase.
 Our code already includes the functionality to continuously check for updates to the skill section of the database.
 Through this, any kind of job application will be able to use our services (basically, almost any human).

-Second, we were going to add text analysis features to analyse description texts looking for keywords that employers like to place all the experiences, projects, etc, in the right order that would most impress hiring managers.
-All the libraries we planned to use for this are already imported to the code.
-However, due to unplanned obstructions, we had to change our focus.
+Secondly, we will add the text analysis functionality to analyse description texts and look for keywords.
+This will make way to a new functionality that reorders each of the `2) education 3) work experience 4) technical projects 5) extra-curriculars` sections in the most logical order.
+All the libraries we planned to use for text analysis are already imported to the code.
+However, due to unplanned migration to the CLI, we had to change our focus.

-Further, in the future, we will be adding features like location detection (CVs in different regions of the world would look different); tone and professionality analysis (text analysis to give options of rephrasing CV in whichever tone required by user); success chance (the algorithm can easily search up the web for skills required by particular types of employers for particular roles - we can then create a predictive model to predict the chances of some CVs success; job application services (when we are their favourite place to make CVs, wouldn't it be perfect if they could even submit these to companies through us?
+Further, we will add additional features such as location detection (that allows for the algorithm to take into account cultural nuances with CV design); tone and professionality analysis (that offers rephrasing the CV in whichever tone requested by user); chance of job offer (by searching the web for skills required by particular types of employers for particular roles to create a predictive model); and job application services.

-In this process, we will accumulate immense data and employment trends, skill sets, employees, job requirements, and everything else in the industry.
-There is no limit to how much we can use this data to keep refining our services and eventually be smooth and perfect - a dream for any job applicant.
+Through incorporating the next set of features, `cv_tailor` will accumulate immense data on employment trends, skill sets, employees, job requirements, and secondary findings.
+There would be no limit as to how we can make use of the large amount of collected data in order to help job applicants further.